-Research protocols should be submitted to Mail Stop PAC 525, Attention: Office of Research & Sponsored Programs.
+Research protocols should be submitted to Mail Stop PAC 525, Attention: Office of Research & Sponsored Programs or firstname.lastname@example.org.
 The level of review required for each protocol (exempt, expedited, or full IRB review) will be determined by the UIS Human Subjects Review Officer.

 Please be advised that we accept protocols on a rolling basis, but the deadline date for protocol submissions that may require full Board approval is two weeks prior to the scheduled IRB monthly meeting.

-|Spring 2018 Meeting Dates||Time||Deadline date for protocol submission|
+|Spring 2020 Meeting Dates||Time||Deadline date for protocol submission|

 |Jan.
 30, 2020||11:30AM – 1:30 PM||Jan.
 16, 2020|